Ear infection (middle ear)

 An ear infection is caused by a bacterium or virus in the middle ear.
 This infection often results from another illness — cold, flu or allergy — that causes congestion and swelling of the nasal passages, throat and eustachian tubes.

 Swelling, inflammation and mucus in the eustachian tubes from an upper respiratory infection or allergy can block them, causing the accumulation of fluids in the middle ear.
 A bacterial or viral infection of this fluid is usually what produces the symptoms of an ear infection.

 Ear infections are more common in children, in part, because their eustachian tubes are narrower and more horizontal — factors that make them more difficult to drain and more likely to get clogged.

 Role of adenoids

-Because adenoids are located near the opening of the eustachian tubes, inflammation or enlargement of the adenoids may block the tubes, thereby contributing to middle ear infection.
+Because adenoids are near the opening of the eustachian tubes, inflammation or enlargement of the adenoids may block the tubes, thereby contributing to middle ear infection.
 Inflammation of adenoids is more likely to play a role in ear infections in children because children have more active and relatively larger adenoids.

 The middle ear includes three small bones — the hammer, anvil and stirrup.
 The middle ear is separated from your external ear by the eardrum and connected to the back of your nose and throat by ...